ccampo133/ccampo133.github.io/_posts/2016-02-15-boot-service-package.md

 title:  "Creating Unix Services and RPM/DEB Packages with Spring Boot and Gradle"
 date:   2016-02-15 18:47:00
 author: Chris Campo
-categories: Java Spring Spring-Boot Unix Linux
+categories: java spring spring-boot unix linux
 ---

 I work with [Spring Boot][boothome] daily, and it's probably one of my favorite frameworks ever.
 The amount of things